fieldtrip/website/development/realtime/buffer_protocol.md

 - an explicit way of setting up experiments,
 - merging data from different acquisition systems,
 - writing data to disk,
-- a complete implementation for all possible programming languages (e.g. FORTRAN, COBOL),
+- a complete implementation for all possible programming languages (e.g., FORTRAN, COBOL),
-- a complete implementation for all possible operating systems (e.g. Amiga, OS/2 Warp, Windows 95).
+- a complete implementation for all possible operating systems (e.g., Amiga, OS/2 Warp, Windows 95).

 ## FieldTrip buffer definition

 For the communication the client sends a request, which always results in a response from the server.
 The request can for example be GET_DAT, and the response would contain the data.
-In case the request cannot be fulfilled (e.g. the requested data are not available), the server responds with an error.
+In case the request cannot be fulfilled (e.g., the requested data are not available), the server responds with an error.
 The request and the response consist of a binary message sent over TCP, which is described in detail below.

 The buffer represents three elements: the header structure, the data matrix, and a list of event structures.
 The data matrix and the event list are both implemented as a ring buffer.